 Lime render may be used when plastering, which doesn't trap moisture and degrade, but allows walls to breathe following a flood event.
 Conventional gypsum board can be fixed horizontally to allow for less replacement, or replaced with magnesium oxide boards which do not absorb water.

 Raised appliances

-Raise appliances such as ovens, fridges and washing machines to avoid low flood water levels.
-These could also be placed on plinths.
+Raise appliances such as fridges and washing machines on plinths to avoid low flood water levels.
 Place any important documents and valuable items upstairs or on shelving above predicted flood water levels.